bugfender/bugfender-maui/README.md

 * For more information, have a look at the [iOS SDK reference](https://bugfender.github.io/BugfenderSDK-iOS/).
 * For more information, have a look at the [Android SDK reference](http://www.javadoc.io/doc/com.bugfender.sdk/android).

+## Note on Xamarin.Forms
+The Bugfender Xamarin SDK can not be imported directly in .NET projects, because it's a wrapper of the iOS and Android native SDKs.
+Therefore, you can use the SDK in an Android application, iOS application or a "Shared" project that Xamarin creates for your convenience.

+Xamarin applications should have an iOS and Android project that extends from your Forms application and they should be initialized with the code above.

 ## Contributing

 This project is open source, please feel free to contribute by filing new issues or submitting push requests.